17TH CENTURY SCIENTISTS

 In 1559 a man named Realdo Colombo demonstrated that blood actually travels from one side of the heart to the other through the lungs.

 The Roman writer Galen believed that the body constantly makes new blood and uses up the old (rather like an engine using up petrol).
-However Harvey realised this is not true.
+However Harvey realized this is not true.
 Instead the blood circulates around the body.

 A history of Medicine